AnansiRafa/dash/README.md

 DASH is a personalized student dashboard that allows parents and teachers to more effectively communicate.

-It can be visited at https://dashk12.herokuapp.com.
+DASH is currently undergoing maintenance, but can be visited at https://dashk12.herokuapp.com.

 Current features include: